NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .output}

-To switch to our new branch we can use the `checkout` command
+To switch to the new branch we can use the `checkout` command
 we learned earlier and check our work with `git branch`.

 ~~~